BRTResearch/AIChip_Paper_List/README.md

 America is definitely the origin area of most papers.
 China and North Korea are still two chasing character in AI research though they have done somg terrific ahievements.
 <br>

-## 3. The most appeared authors and their information (now only based on ISCA 2015-2019 statistics)
+## 3. Top researchers and their information (now only based on ISCA 2015-2019 statistics)

 <br>
 Here are the names appear most frequently on the collected papers.
 We collect thier public information and list below to help you find the leader researchers in this area. <br>